 Service type: It determines how datagram should be handled and includes individual bits such as level of throughput, reliability, and delay.

-Total length: It defines the total length of the IP datagram.
+Total length: It signifies the entire length of the IP datagram.

 Identification: This field is used in fragmentation.
 A datagram is divided when it passes through different networks to match the network frame size.
 At that time each fragment is determined with a sequence number in this field.

 Flags: The bits in the flags field handles fragmentation and identifies the first, middle or last fragment, etc.

 Fragmentation offset: It’s a pointer that represents the offset of the data in the original datagram.

 Time to live: It defines the number of hops a datagram can travel before it is rejected.
 In simple words, it specifies the duration for which a datagram remains on the internet.

 Protocol: The protocol field specifies which upper layer protocol data are encapsulated in the datagram (TCP, UDP, ICMP, etc.).

 Header checksum: This is a 16-bit field confirm the integrity of the header values, not the rest of the packet.

 Source address: It’s a four-byte internet address which identifies the source of the datagram.